 If you are looking for ways to save money on your dinner, you can read 10 Ways to Save Money on Thanksgiving Dinner for more great tips.

-How to have a Stress Free Thanksgiving – 1 Week Before
+How to Have a Stress Free Thanksgiving – 1 Week Before

 Step #1.
-Get your shopping done
+Get Your Shopping Done

 This is usually the week turkeys and all the fixings go on sale, so this is officially shopping week.
+Take your list and buy any items that will not spoil if purchased this early.
+Save produce for your “Week Of” shopping trip.

 I prefer to do my shopping all in one day.
 Fewer trips to the store saves time and money.